leandcesar/emg-and-tens/README.md

 5. Begin with the TENS device turned into the lowest setting.
 6. Slowly begin to turn up the power of the TENS device until you see a response.

-**Important:** if pulls their electrodes off before the TENS device is turned off it will cause the circuit to short and constantly send stimulation to the controlled.
+**Important:** if pulls their electrodes off before the TENS device is turned off it will cause the circuit to short and constantly send stimulation.
 Avoid this!
 To disarm the experiment, first turn off the TENS device totally.

 **Note**: a TENS unit by definition delivers enough current to cause muscle contraction.
 Do not place electrodes across the muscles of the throat or the chest.